 Research students will receive an invitation to their College email address from the University’s Degree Conferrals office with information about booking a degree ceremony once leave to supplicate has been granted.
 They are advised to make a prompt choice as places are booked on a first come first served basis.

 When booking through the eVision system, students can choose to graduate in person or in absence (in absentia).
 Note that a degree will not be officially conferred until a student has been through a graduation ceremony either in person or in absentia.

 It is possible to change the date of the ceremony after booking as long as this takes place at least 30 days in advance of the ceremony.
 Students must be sure that they will have their results at least two weeks before their graduation date, and it is their responsibility to check this with their department.
 The College will not be liable for any losses incurred as a result of a student having to withdraw from the ceremony for this reason.

-Further details about graduation are available on the College website.
+Further details about graduation are available on St Antony's website.

 What to wear

 Graduands should start the day wearing the gown (and hood, if applicable) that matches their current status, a mortar board or soft cap, and sub fusc (see section 2.1).
 A graduand about to receive their first degree from Oxford should wear the advanced student’s gown, mortar board/soft cap and sub fusc.